 Dental Crown Bethesda MD

 Bethesda Family Smiles is here to help you restore your smile when something goes wrong.
 When a tooth is severely fractured, injured, decayed, or generally damaged, this presents a wide range of dental health concerns.
+Not only does your tooth not look its best, but also it is less functional than it once was.
+When your tooth cannot work as it should, speaking and chewing are far more complex tasks than necessary.
+Broken teeth may also cause increased sensitivity, pain, or discomfort.
+One restorative dentistry treatment we often perform is the placement of a dental crown in Bethesda, MD.

 Restorative Dentistry in Bethesda, MD

-Uses for Dental Crowns
+About Dental Crowns

 A patient who suffers from any of the following dental problems is likely to be a good candidate for dental crown treatment: